Banks look to invest in FX again as scandals fade

 "You need deep pockets to do that and we're probably going to see the top guys continuing to pull away."

-The biggest names in forex by far are Citi, Deutsche Bank and Barclays, controlling around half the market, followed by JP Morgan, HSBC, UBS and Bank of America Merrill Lynch.
+The biggest names in forex by far are Citi (C.N), Deutsche Bank (DBKGn.DE) and Barclays (BARC.L), controlling around half the market, followed by JP Morgan (JPM.N), HSBC (HSBA.L), UBS UBSG.VX and Bank of America Merrill Lynch (BAC.N).

 JPMorgan equity analysts estimate that this reporting season will show revenue from Fixed Income, Currency and Commodity (FICC) trading rising 9 percent year on year with FX as the best performer thanks to a 30 percent rise in volatility.